llvm/llvm-project/clang/docs/analyzer/checkers.rst

   allowed in this state.
 * Invalid 3rd ("``whence``") argument to ``fseek``.

-The checker assumes by default that any of the stream operations, except the write operations (like ``fwrite``, ``fprintf``) can fail.
-The option ``Pedantic`` controls if the write operations are assumed to be successful or not.
-If set to ``true``, the write operations (including change of file position) can fail too (default is ``false``).
-This option was added to prevent many checker warnings if the code contains many write operations without error check.
+The stream operations are by this checker usually split into two cases, a success and a failure case.
+However, in the case of write operations (like ``fwrite``, ``fprintf`` and even ``fsetpos``) this behavior could produce a large amount of unwanted reports on projects that don't have error checks around the write operations, so by default the checker assumes that write operations always succeed.
+This behavior can be controlled by the ``Pedantic`` flag: With ``-analyzer-config alpha.unix.Stream:Pedantic=true`` the checker will model the cases where a write operation fails and report situations where this leads to erroneous behavior.
+(The default is ``Pedantic=false``, where write operations are assumed to succeed.)

 .. code-block:: c